 Trupanion Publishes 2022 Annual Letter to Shareholders

-/EIN News/ -- SEATTLE, March 16, 2023 (GLOBE NEWSWIRE) -- Trupanion, Inc. (Nasdaq: TRUP), the leading provider of medical insurance for cats and dogs, has published its 2022 annual shareholder letter from CEO and Founder, Darryl Rawlings.
-The letter is now available on the Company’s Investor Relations website here.
+SEATTLE, March 16, 2023 (GLOBE NEWSWIRE) -- Trupanion, Inc. TRUP, the leading provider of medical insurance for cats and dogs, has published its 2022 annual shareholder letter from CEO and Founder, Darryl Rawlings.
+The letter is now available on the Company's Investor Relations website here.

 About Trupanion